 3 kW Solar System Cost Breakdown (2026)

-A turnkey 3 kW residential solar installation in India costs ₹1.55-₹1.75 lakh in 2026, with the median around ₹1.65 lakh.
+A turnkey 3 kW residential solar installation in India costs ₹1.91 lakh in 2026 (a 3.27 kW system with six 545 W ALMM-approved panels, or roughly ₹58,000 per kW).
 This is the all-in price including hardware, installation, electrical work, and net metering filing.
 Here is what makes up that cost:

 | Component | Cost | % of total |